-To learn more about the names of flowers, check out this book: 100 Flowers and How They Got Their Names by Diana Wells.
-(You can find inexpensive used copies on Amazon.com.)
-There's only about a page per flower-- just enough info to keep you interested but not enough to bog you down.
+To learn more about the names of flowers, you might want to read this book: 100 Flowers and How They Got Their Names by Diana Wells.
+(If your library doesn't have it, you can find inexpensive used copies on Amazon.com.)
+There's only about a page per flower-just enough info to keep you interested but not enough to bog you down.
 This book isn't intended for a juvenile audience, but literary-type kids might think it's interesting.
-Read just a couple of flowers per day-maybe even as a short bedtime story!
+Read just one or two flowers per day-maybe even as a short bedtime story!